docelic/rsyncnow/README.md

   -f, --finders 1    - Number of rsync find processes.
 Currently always gets
-                       reset to the number of specified SRC paths -s, --syncers 1    - Nr. of respawning rsync sync/copy processes, per finder -b, --blocksize 5  - Number of files to queue before starting a sync -q, --queuesize 50 - Max number of paths to queue for sync.
-If not specified, defaults to blocksize * 10.
-Rsync find processes get automatically paused when their queue goes above this limit and are resumed when queue falls below threshold -t, --timeout 5.0  - After timeout seconds, run rsync sync/copy process even if block wasn't full
+                       reset to the number of specified SRC paths -s, --syncers 1    - Nr. of respawning rsync sync/copy processes, per finder -b, --batchsize 5  - Number of files to queue before starting a sync -q, --queuesize 50 - Max number of paths to queue for sync.
+If not specified, defaults to batchsize * 10.
+Rsync find processes get automatically paused when their queue goes above this limit and are resumed when queue falls below threshold -t, --timeout 5.0  - After timeout seconds, run rsync sync/copy process even if batch wasn't full

   -r, --rsync rsync  - Name (and/or path) of rsync binary